ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 use key material and
 cryptographic functions, such as signing or cipher algorithms, to create Evidence.
-Examples of environments that can be used as Attesting Environments may include Trusted  Execution Environments (TEE), embedded Secure Elements (eSE), or BIOS firmware.
+Places that Attesting Environments can exist include Trusted  Execution Environments (TEE), embedded Secure Elements (eSE), and BIOS firmware.
 An execution environment may not, by default, be capable of claims collection for a given Target Environment.
 Attesting Environments are designed specifically with claims collection in mind.